The selection committee

 Lison Hervé (feature film committee)

 Lison did a degree in film studies in Rennes before a master's degree in audiovisual production at the INA.
-She then worked as an international film saleswoman (in other words, on the other side, the dark side, of the force) after a stint at Les Arcs.
+She then worked as an international film saleswoman (in other words, on the other side, the dark side, of the force) before making her return to Les Arcs as the Industry Village's artistic director.

 In the band, she is the adept of fiery debates around a raclette and/or fondue.